danielsuit/mathfunctionize/README.md

 # mathfunctionize
-A python library for math functions in advanced fields of math.
+An extensive Python library for math functions in advanced fields of math.
+Visit [upcoming.md](upcoming.md)

 ## Getting Started
 ---